joshualoehr/hyde/about.md

 In June 2018, I graduated from Western Washington University with two Bachelor's of Science degrees in Computer Science and Mathematics, with a combined GPA of 3.9.

 Below are some highlighted elective courses I've taken, along with brief descriptions and projects completed therein.
+You can find more in depth detail about these projects, as well as others, in the [Projects](https://joshualoehr.github.io/about#projects) section above.

 <details>
   <summary><strong> Artificial Intelligence </strong></summary>